hyosung11/Launch-School/Courses/journal.md

 10:04 Let's do some problems and also work on the Coinbase Apprenticeship Application.

 11:15 Worked on "Letter Counter 2" for a bit.
 Now Ning is here and Chelsea is playing right now.

+14:36 Finished JS101 - Small Problems > Easy 4 > 10.
+Letter Swap

+15:17 Wow, I really don't like this problem because it confuses me.
+I will come back to it: JS101 - Small ProblemsEasy 5 > 1.
+Cute Angles

+16:29 It helps to track the values and how they change as they move through the function.

+18:57 Working on Find the Duplicate at Oakland house.